franleplant/nosleepjavascript-blog/content/blog/oauth-adventures/indexV2.md

 - OpenId Connect Identity provider for a Single Sign On experience across multiple apps.
 - Using JWT as self contained sessions in a microservice architecture

-* Introduction
-* talk about the core concepts of OAuth2 / OpenId Connect
-  - nice diagram ilustrations
-* talk about why this content might be useful
-  - if you want to use a third party identity provider for your apps
-  - if you have a microservice architecture and the identity provider implements OpenId
-  - if you have to use a central identity provider in a multy company integrated architecture
-* cover the objectives of the practical excercise
-  - show the complete sequence diagram of all the back and forth there is to stablish the final auth session
-* go over the code, maybe show gifs or images, show the architecture, show how we use familiar concepts from passport and the rest of the world.
-* links to the complementary material.

-TODO talk about certified toolking
-TODO talk about security

 TODO add that each post has a metaFooter like those murky pages that add a bunch of "keywords" at the end for better SEO